 West side of EdgeøyaCruise north to Diskobukta on the west side of Edgeøya.
 After a Zodiac cruise through the shallow bay, land at Blankodden on a beach littered with whale bones and tree trunks, which have drifted here from Siberia.
-You can also climb to the rim of a narrow gully which is inhabited by thousands of Kittiwake, together with Black Guillemot and piratical Glaucous Gull.
-During the breeding season, the base of the cliffs is patrolled by Arctic Fox and Polar Bear, searching for young birds that have fallen from the nesting ledges.
+You can also climb to the rim of a narrow gully which is inhabited by thousands of kittiwakes, together with black guillemots and piratical glaucous gulls.
+During the breeding season, the base of the cliffs is patrolled by Arctic fox and polar bear, searching for young birds that have fallen from the nesting ledges.
 From there, walk to Kapp Lee.

 At Diskobukta make a long inland excursion into the braided rivers, which are easily crossed this late in the season.

-At Caltex fjellet, search for breeding places of Ivory Gulls and proceed into Smelledalen with some Pingo’s.
-Alternatively land at Plurdalen, and area where 40 years ago extensive explorations for oil were carried out.
+At Caltex fjellet, search for breeding places of ivory gulls and proceed into Smelledalen with some Pingo’s.
+Alternatively land at Plurdalen, an area where 40 years ago extensive explorations for oil were carried out.

-HabenichtbuktaAt Habenichtbukta Russian Pomors built their hunting station in which they lived during quite some periods in the 18th and 19th centuries.
-We will land in the area and make also an inland excursion in an area with pond and lakes, populated by divers, ducks and geese - See more at: http://www.oceanwide-expeditions.com/trips/trip/otl14-15-around-spitsbergen/itinerary/#sthash.YaJuc7g3.dpuf
+HabenichtbuktaAt Habenichtbukta Russian Pomors built their hunting station in which they lived during periods in the 18th and 19th centuries.
+Land in the area and make an inland excursion to ponds and lakes, populated by divers, ducks and geese - See more at: http://www.oceanwide-expeditions.com/trips/trip/otl14-15-around-spitsbergen/itinerary/#sthash.YaJuc7g3.dpuf

-AndrétangenAt Andrétangen you have a good opportunity to observe a herd of Walrusses near an old trapper station.
-Inland, near a lifted shore in a surf zone from thousands of year ago, you can find the skeletons of stranded whales from that time.
+AndrétangenAt Andrétangen you have a good opportunity to observe a herd of walruses near an old trapper station.
+Inland, near a lifted shore in a surf zone from thousands of years ago, you can find the skeletons of stranded whales from that time.
 In the afternoon land at Kong Ludvigøyane or Tiholmane to explore remains of the Pomor period.